-Georgia Law Dean Peter B. “Bo” Rutledge, holder of the Herman E. Talmage Chair of Law.
+Georgia Law Dean and holder of the Herman E. Talmage Chair of Law.
 An expert in international arbitration, he was a Fulbright Scholar at the University of Vienna, and is the co-author of International Civil Litigation in United States Courts.

-Harlan G. Cohen, Gabriel M. Wilner/UGA Foundation Professor in International Law and the Managing Editor of AJIL Unbound; his whose expertise includes global governance, foreign relations law, human rights, and international trade.
+Gabriel M. Wilner/UGA Foundation Professor in International Law and a Faculty Co-Director of our Dean Rusk International Law Center.
+He is a member of the Board of Editors of the American Journal of International Law, and his expertise includes global governance, foreign relations law, human rights, and international trade.

-Jason A. Cade, Assistant Professor of Law, a prolific immigration law scholar and the Director of the University of Georgia School of Law Community Health Law Partnership Clinic.
+A prolific immigration law scholar, who serves as Associate Dean for Clinical Programs and Experiential Learning, J. Alton Hosch Associate Professor of Law, and Director of the University of Georgia School of Law Community Health Law Partnership Clinic.

 J. Alton Hosch Professor of Law and Josiah Meigs Distinguished Teaching Professor, who served as the Interim Director of the Dean International Law Center from 2020 to 2021.
 In 2019, she received a Fulbright Distinguished Chair Award to serve as a visiting professor at the University of Aberdeen in Scotland, where she explored different approaches to campaign finance regulation taken by the United States and the United Kingdom.